 Your website needs a solid foundation for laying out content and publishing it.
 If you want complete control of every detail, you can use a fully customized approach.
 If ease of use is everything, you can create it with a website builder.
 For most sites, though, you want a balance of control and simplicity.
 You want an approach that gives the right appearance without requiring custom programming for every change.

-A content management system, or CMS, gives you this balance.
+A content management system, or CMS, give you this balance.
 The most popular CMS is WordPress, for good reasons.

 What is a CMS?